Will you be opening a salon in 2020?

 Traffic to your website will help new local customers to find your salon.

-Any marketing, including social media, is not an overnight opportunity.
+Any marketing, including paid advertising, is not an overnight opportunity.

 It will take time and many posts to see the maximum results.

-So if you are going to open a new hair salon business, you will want to set up a social media marketing plan.
+So if you are going to open a new hair salon business, you will want to set up a marketing plan.

 You Might Also Like These Articles